 No matter the economic environment, convenience will remain a key factor for diners — especially Millennials and Gen Z consumers who are accustomed to on-demand services.
 In fact, the National Restaurant Association found that 67% of millennials say the availability of delivery makes them more likely to choose one restaurant over another.

 When it comes to building off-premise operations, every restaurant has unique goals.
 That's why DoorDash offers a variety of products to meet your needs — whether you want to:

-- Offer pickup and delivery through DoorDash Marketplace
+Offer pickup and delivery through the DoorDash app

-- Build a branded, commission-free online ordering system with Storefront
+Build a custom branded, commission-free online ordering system with Storefront

 75% of restaurants agree that DoorDash has allowed them to reach new customers, and 2 out of 3 restaurants say they have acquired new dine-in customers through DoorDash.
 DashPass, which now has more than five million subscribers, enables restaurants to tap into DoorDash's most engaged customers to drive recurring sales.